Professional Mosquito Trapping: Basics, Benefits & More

 ULV Mosquito Spraying Explained

 Mosquito populations can get out of hand very quickly.
 Even in small numbers, mosquitoes can endanger communities by spreading infectious diseases like West Nile virus, Zika, and Yellow Fever.
 Through professional Integrated Mosquito Management (IMM) programs, experts are able to monitor population levels and take action when thresholds are surpassed.
-Often, this means applying EPA-registered adulticides through ULV spraying to keep mosquitoes in check.
+Often, this means applying EPA-registered adulticides through ULV spraying to keep mosquitoes in check using industrial mosquito spray techniques.
 These products are an essential part of an environmentally-friendly Integrated Mosquito Management (IMM) program and offer an effective and low-risk solution to helping manage nuisance mosquito populations.
+Industrial mosquito spray methods are a key component of environmentally-friendly Integrated Mosquito Management (IMM) programs.

 What is ULV Spraying?

-ULV stands for ultra-low volume sprays.
+ULV stands for ultra-low volume sprays, a common industrial mosquito spray technique.
 When applied with ULV equipment via truck, backpack foggers, or plane, adulticides remain suspended in the air as fine aerosol droplets.
 These droplets kill mosquitoes on contact as they fly through the target area.
 A primary benefit of ULV sprays is adulticide optimization.
 Very little product is necessary to treat large areas of land, typically less than one ounce per acre.
+This industrial mosquito spray method ensures effective coverage with minimal product use.

 Are there any risks to using ULV spraying for mosquito control?

-Numerous, peer-reviewed, articles indicate that ULV applications for mosquito control do not pose a significant risk to humans or non-target insects.
+Numerous, peer-reviewed, articles indicate that industrial mosquito spray applications, including ULV spraying, do not pose a significant risk to humans or non-target insects.
 In one study (Effects of single and multiple applications of mosquito insecticides on non target arthropods, Davis and Peterson, 2008), the researchers determined that “measurable and persistent biological effects on non-target arthropods, exposed to larvicides and adulticides applied via ULV sprayer would be small.
-Also in an article published by the CDC (Human Exposure to Mosquito-Control Pesticides — Mississippi, North Carolina, and Virginia, 2005), the researchers measured the pesticide metabolite concentrations in urine of people pre-and post- application.
+Also in an article published by the CDC (Human Exposure to Mosquito-Control Pesticides — Mississippi, North Carolina, and Virginia, 2005), the researchers measured the pesticide metabolite concentrations in urine of people pre-and post-application.
 And it was determined that “ULV application in mosquito control activities did not result in substantial pesticide exposure to humans”.
 In contrast, they were able to show an “association between home and/or work application of pesticides and pesticide metabolite concentrations”.
 In other words, individuals are far more likely to have pesticide exposure from home and work-related uses of pesticides than from ULV mosquito control efforts.

 In another study (A Human-Health Risk Assessment for West Nile Virus and Insecticides Used in Mosquito Management, Peterson et al., 2006), the researchers state, “Results from our risk assessment and the current weight of scientific evidence indicate that human-health risks from residential exposure to mosquito insecticides are low and are not likely to exceed levels of concern.
 Further, our results indicate that, based on human health criteria, the risks from WNV exceed the risks from exposure to mosquito insecticides.”
 This work is extremely important, as they were able to determine that the risk of adverse health impacts from contracting WNV is greater than the risk of health impacts from the pesticides used to control WNV vectors.
 This is just a small sample of the published scientific literature regarding the potential harmful effects of our mosquito control applications.